Skip to content

 2. Choose Crowdfunding For Selling Your Board Game Ideas

 We live in amazing times.
-Kickstarter and Gamefound are stronger than ever and they are there because of board games, and board games are getting stronger because of them.
+Kickstarter and Gamefound are stronger than ever and they are there because of board games; and board games are going stronger because of them.

 But, being on those sites doesn’t guarantee your success though.
 Your project must have great strong suits to go toe with toe with those many projects.